pot-code/alfred-currency/README.md

 Type `cr ` (don't forget the space) to get started!

-Press `cmd+C` to copy the result value
+Press `cmd+C` to copy the result

 ## Returned data

-The first line shows the exchange rate, while the second line shows the data time (the warranty of the data)
+The first line shows the exchange rate and the second line shows the data time (the freshness of the data)

 ## Example

 ![demo](example/demo.gif)

-They are all valid:
+available format:

 - `cr 1000 jpy to usd`
 - `cr 1000 JPY To usd`